codeforamerica/brigade/README.md

 # The Code for America Brigade Website

-## V3
+Code for America Brigades are local volunteer groups that bring together community members to help make government work better.
+Brigades use technology to build new tools to help with local civic issues.
+Code for America supports Brigade chapters with resources, tools, and access to the wider civic technology movement.

-This is the working branch for the third version of the Code for America Brigade website.
+This repo is for the Brigade website [https://www.codeforamerica.org/brigade](https://www.codeforamerica.org/brigade)

-V2 Can be found at http://www.codeforamerica.org/brigade/ and https://github.com/codeforamerica/brigade-alpha

-V1 Can be found at http://old-brigade.codeforamerica.org/ and https://github.com/codeforamerica/brigade/tree/master
+## Goals
+This website is meant to:
+* Get you to sign up for your local Brigade
+* Explain what the Brigade program is
+* Show off the fine works of the Brigades
+* Provide tools that help Brigade work

-## Why
+## History

+The Brigade program started in 2012 as an experiment, largely copying the success of [Open Gov Hack Night](http://opengovhacknight.org/).

+This website is on its third version.
 V1 Was a Rails site with many contributors.
 It served the Brigade well as it was growing.
 As Code for America became better at supporting the volunteer groups, we needed something different.

 The [CfAPI](http://github.com/codeforamerica/cfapi) was built as reaction to how Brigades were operating themselves.
 We now meet them where they are, instead of trying to get them to log into our site.

 V2 was powered by the CfAPI and worked great, yet was built quickly with PHP and Javascript.
 It was kind of a cobweb of dependent parts.

-V3 is meant to simplify the code and make it easier for Brigade members to get involved.
+V3, the current site, is meant to simplify the code and make it easier for Brigade members to get involved in building the Brigade site.

 ## Installation